-The whole world envies the people of the Mediterranean their diet: naturally healthy and flavorsome, it is rich in all that our bodies need to keep strong and fend off disease.
+The whole world envies the people of the Mediterranean their diet.
+It features healthy and flavorsome foods.
+The ingredients keep Italians strong and they fend off disease.

-Part of UNESCO’s untangible heritage patrimony, the mediterranean diet has also been praised by the United Nations for how it brings to the fore values such as hospitality, intercultural dialogue and creativity.
-In spite of it all, however, it seems to be in danger.
+This diet has tons of ingredients, which makes it popular.
+Part of UNESCO’s untangible heritage patrimony, the mediterranean diet has also been praised by the United Nations.
+Thanks to its values in hospitality, intercultural dialogue and creativity.
+However, it seems to be in danger.

-In June 2015 FAO, the United Nations Food and Agriculture Organization, and the International Centre for Advanced Mediterranean Agronomic Studies (CIHEAM) released a worrying report higlighting how the whole region associated with the diet (the countries named by UNESCO as sharing it are Cyprus, Croatia, Italy, Greece, Morocco, Spain and Portugal) has been following it less and less.
+In June 2015 FAO, the United Nations Food and Agriculture Organization, and the International Centre for Advanced Mediterranean Agronomic Studies (CIHEAM) released a worrying report.
+The study highlighted how people in the countries (countries such as Italy and Spain) has been following it less and less.

-FAO did not simply warn about the health risks associated with such a change in habits, but also about the possible cultural loss, as well explained in the report itself: “The abandonment of traditional habits and the emergence of new lifestyles associated with socio-economic changes pose important threats to the preservation and transmission of the Mediterranean diet to future generations.”
+FAO did not simply warn about the health risks associated with such a change in habits.
+It also warned people about the possible cultural loss.
+As the report explains, “the abandonment of traditional habits and the emergence of new lifestyles associated with socio-economic changes pose important threats to the preservation and transmission of the Mediterranean diet to future generations.”

-Spain has taken the issue particularly at heart, so it is from here the most detailed information comes from: in 2014, the Ministry for Agriculture released a report on food consumption showing a visible decreasing in sales and use of all products and produce associated with the Mediterranean diet.
-The report has been analyzed in detail by El País, one of Spain’s main dailies: fresh products consumption fell of 3.3%, more than any other type of food.
-Tomatoes were 6% less likely to be bought, potatoes and other vegetables 3.1% and pulses 6.1%.
-All of them have been largely substituted with dairy and meat based products.
+Spain has taken the issue particularly at heart.
+In fact, in 2014, the Ministry for Agriculture released a report on food consumption.
+The study showed a visible decreasing in sales and use of all products and produce associated with the Mediterranean diet.
+For example, fresh products consumption fell by 3.3%.
+Tomatoes were 6% less likely to be bought, potatoes and other vegetables 3.1%.

 Why is it happening?